kafeisystems/bd1/README.md

-# DD7
+# BD1

-This is a Drupal7 + Drush hosting environemnt created entirely in Docker.
+This is a Backdrop hosting environemnt created entirely in Docker.

-The goal of this project is to create the most simple environment possible using purely docker concepts - no custom scripting specific to Drupal.
+The goal of this project is to create the most simple environment possible using purely docker concepts - no custom scripting specific to Backdrop.

 Since we are using "pure Docker" we can presume the following is true: